All Episodes

 Was that something he had to do just to get those counties declared?

-I I don't think Kamala Harris knows what day it is herself.
+I don't think Kamala Harris knows what day it is herself.

-I mean honestly the she was she was too busy hobnobbing with with Hollywood elites to you know bother or care about or get on the ground and hand out bottles of water and food and and and get government helicopters flying into these remote areas you know if it wasn't for groups like Operation Hilo and and some others uh I'm not sure people would have lived or survived.
+I mean, honestly, she was too busy hobnobbing with Hollywood elites to bother or care about or get on the ground and hand out bottles of water and food and get government helicopters flying into these remote areas.

-Not that she's not going to get the majority but she is losing that vote it every time we poll the African American vote actually goes the other way.
+Not that she's not going to get the majority, but she is losing that vote.

 These numbers are going in the wrong direction for her.

-They're going from like ninth.
+They're going from like 90.

-All right quick break right back more with our polsters Matt Towery and Robert Cahale than your call's coming up 800 941 Sean is on number if you want to be a part of the program.
+800-941-Sean is on number if you want to be a part of the program.

-All right, we continue with our polsters.
+All right, we continue with our pollsters.

 Matt Towery of Insider Advantage, Robert Cahaley with the Trafalgar Group.

-Hillary was up by five points in 2016.
+You know, as of yesterday, Hillary was up by five points in 2016, Biden up by 9.7 in 2020.

 And it's only a two-point race today.

-She is way underperforming both of them in terms of real clear politics.
+She is way underperforming both of them in terms of Real Clear politics.

 Well, as I said, I think it could be two directions.